GrinonBarrett/Taksidos/Extras/Grimoires.md

 **Tome of the Flesh Shaper**
 $10,000 , 4 lbs
-A rare book bound in the tanned flesh of elves and ink in the ash of their ruins.
+A rare book bound in the tanned flesh of elves and inked in the ash of their ruins.
 This grimoire contains the following spells at the indicated tiers;
 * Animation, 2nd
 * Defiling Detonation, 3rd
 * Jaunt Macabre, 3rd